devcode1981/File-Provider-Storage/doc/howto/pry.md

 `rails-web:` line in the Procfile in your GDK root directory because Unicorn is not compatible with Pry.

-Then launch GDK as usual (e.g. with `./run`) and in a separate terminal run: `./run thin`.
+Then launch GDK as usual (e.g. with `gdk run`) and in a separate terminal run: `gdk run thin`.
 Your Pry prompts will appear in the window that runs Thin.